sigma67/acronym/README.md

 # ACRONYM (Acronym CReatiON for You and Me)
 =====

+This fork of acronym was adjusted to take a --path parameter to load a coNLL corpus such as the German corpus TIGER.
+Provide the path you downloaded the TIGER coNLL dataset as a parameter and use the -s parameter to get german language results.

+Original README below.

+---

 A python-based tool for creating English-ish Acronyms from your fancy project

 `ACRONYM` is described in this paper released on the arXiv: https://arxiv.org/abs/1903.12180